-That said, not everyone is able to get to a place of rehabilitation and recovery on the first try, and relapse is not a failure.
-The road to recovery takes dedication and patience, which can be practiced and learned when cared for by trained rehab professionals.
+That said, not everyone is able to get to a place of rehabilitation and recovery on the first try.
+Relapse is not a failure.
+The road to recovery takes dedication and patience.
+This can be practiced and learned when cared for by trained rehab professionals.
 They take the time to understand where you’ve been, where you are now, and where you need to be.
 Getting yourself in the best possible rehab treatment program will lower the threat of it being more costly by raising the opportunity to learn new and better habits and get them to stick, especially when separated from the environment that leads to this lifestyle to begin with.
 Remember, measure twice, cut once.

 The Cost of Rehab: Addiction Costs More Than Rehab

 Many people that have a drug addiction are spending more than the cost of their rent or mortgage and are getting no further ahead because of it.
 In reality, think of how much an addiction costs you exactly.
 Having to go out and score your fix is enough to not only make you go broke but keep you there too.
 Bills go past due.
 Then debt runs up high because all of the money spent to get your hands on your drug of choice.

 With many drugs, more and more is often needed to get the same euphoric effect.
 Therefore, the original cost can be greatly exceeded.
 This means more time looking for ways to get money to buy your substance of choice.